VikParuchuri/marker/README.md

 - `--processors TEXT`: Override the default processors by providing their full module paths, separated by commas.
 Example: `--processors "module1.processor1,module2.processor2"`
 - `--config_json PATH`: Path to a JSON configuration file containing additional settings.
 - `--languages TEXT`: Optionally specify which languages to use for OCR processing.
 Accepts a comma-separated list.
 Example: `--languages "eng,fra,deu"` for English, French, and German.
-- `-l`: List all available builders, processors, and converters, and their associated configuration.
+- `config --help`: List all available builders, processors, and converters, and their associated configuration.
 These values can be used to build a JSON configuration file for additional tweaking of marker defaults.

 The list of supported languages for surya OCR is [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py).
 If you don't need OCR, marker can work with any language.